Yajat04/Movie-Recommender-System/README.md

 - Built an interactive Streamlit web application.
 - Integrated the TMDB API to fetch movie posters, ratings, release dates, and other movie details.
 - Designed a clean, user-friendly interface with search functionality and visually rich recommendation cards.

-## Upcoming Features:
-- Deploy the application for public access.
+- Deployed the application for public access.